Starting an architecture business

 Service and Product Line – These are details of the products and services you will be making available to potential clients.

-Funding –This includes all your funding and financial options that will go into building the capital structure of the practice.
+Funding –This includes all your funding and financing options that will go into building the capital structure of the practice.

 Financial Prognoses – After detailing your investment and funding sources, you will need to back them up with a system that will ultimately lead to revenue and profits.
 This part of the plan handles the financial justification of your practice.